ritiktanwar1562/demo/task-20=js project laundry/README.md

 # Laundry Service Website

-## Project Overview
+## About Project

-This is a Laundry Service Website developed using HTML, CSS, and JavaScript.
-The website allows users to view laundry services, add services to a cart, remove services from the cart, book laundry services, and subscribe to newsletters.
+This is a Laundry Service Website made using HTML, CSS and JavaScript.
+In this project, users can view laundry services, add services to a cart, remove services from the cart, place a booking request and subscribe to the newsletter.

 ## Features

-- Responsive design for mobile, tablet, and desktop devices
+- View available laundry services
 - Add services to cart
 - Remove services from cart
-- Cart data stored using Local Storage
+- Booking form with validation
-- Service booking form
+- Newsletter subscription
-- Email confirmation using EmailJS
+- Responsive design
-- Newsletter subscription functionality
+- Local Storage support
-- Attractive user interface with images and logo
+- EmailJS integration

 ## Technologies Used